Gower-metric/gower-metric/.github/CONTRIBUTING.md

 ### Installing Dependencies

-In total, you need to know about four dependency groups:
+In total, you need to know about following dependency groups:
 - `base` - These dependencies are required to run the project
 - `dev` - These dependencies are required for development
 - `tests` - These dependencies are required to run the tests
 - `r_env_tests` - These dependencies are required to run the R environment tests
+- `docs` - These dependencies are required to build the documentation
+- `benchmark` - These dependencies are required to run the benchmarks

 You can install desired dependency using following command:

 ```bash
 uv sync --group dev
 ```
 This will install all dependencies from `base` and `dev` group.
-You can replace `dev` with `tests` or `r_env_tests` to install those dependencies.
+You can replace `dev` with any other group name to install dependencies from that group.

 ### Running Tests